 - Using hot runner systems conserve resources, minimizes cycle times, and enables control of temperature precisely.

 - Nevertheless, it is more expensive and complicated.

 - Involves the consumption of material because of longer runners.

 Advantages of the Most Common Gate Types for Plastic Injection Molds

 These are gates that fill the cavity from the side and are machined into the mold at the parting line.

 - Inexpensive to manufacture and design.

-Cons: Where the witness mark locations is not good ideal and needs high injection pressure.
+Cons: Where the witness mark locations are not a good ideal and need high injection pressure.

 Direct, or Sprue Gate